screen device object

 n_screen

-Default: highest attached screen number (secondary screen)
+Default, changeable in pb_prefs: highest attached screen number (a secondary screen)

 Psychtoolbox screen number to run the experiment on.
 0, 1, 2, ... .
 What screen number means depends on your operating system—you can type Screen('Screens') to get available screen numbers for currently attached screens, and Screen Screens? for general information. <cd>inf<cd> = highest screen number currently attached, which is typically the second screen in a multi-screen setup.
 Note on Linux you probably need to use Psychtoolbox XOrgConfCreator at least once before you can use a second screen.